pyprojectx/pyprojectx/README.md

 * Projects that still use the **python-wraptor** scripts and need to be migrated to **pyprojectx**
   * [Pyprojectx examples](https://github.com/houbie/wrapped-pi)
   * [Facebook's PathPicker fork](https://github.com/houbie/PathPicker) (using Poetry)

-## TODO
-* px script for Windows
-* init script that copies the pw scripts and initializes pyproject.toml

 ## Development
 * Build/test: